smatechnologies/opcon-docs/docs/Files/UI/Solution-Manager/Library/ServerOptions/Managing-SSO-Configurations.md

     1. Click on "Next"
     1. Set the following options:
        1. Grant type: Authorization
-       1. Sign-in redirects URIs:(sample) `https://<hostaname:443>/login/callback`
+       1. Sign-in redirects URIs:(sample) `https://<hostname:443>/login/callback`
-          1. The **hostname** will be used in the SSO Configuration page in Solution Manager.
+          1. The **hostname** will be used on the SSO Configuration page in Solution Manager.
 Make sure to include the **port number** if applicable
-       1. The value for URL to access Solution Manager will be used in the configuration settings
+       1. The value for the URL to access Solution Manager will be used in the SSO Configuration page
        1. Sign-out redirects URIs: This value is not necessary
        1. Controlled access: Allow everyone in your organization access (for this example)
        1. If an option was not listed, you may select the one that is more convenient for your organization
        1. Set controlled access based on your organizations needs
        - ![Okta-Application](../../../../../Resources/Images/SM/Library/ServerOptions/okta-newpageapp.png "Okta- Integration Grant Type")
     1. Click on "Save".
-    1. Note down the “Client ID” value, this will be used to configure SSO in solution manager
+    1. Note down the “Client ID” value, this will be used to configure SSO in Solution Manager
 1. After creating the application, go the newly created application and go to "Assignments"
     1. Assign the users from your organization to the new application
     - ![Okta-Application](../../../../../Resources/Images/SM/Library/ServerOptions/okta-user-assignments.png "Okta- User Assignments")